๐ History & Innovation

 - RhIg development remains one of medicine's greatest preventive successes

-- Automation and standardization have made testing safer and more reliable
+- Automation and standardisation have made testing safer and more reliable

 - Molecular methods now complement traditional serology

-- Future innovations promise personalized, precise blood matching
+- Future innovations promise personalised, precise blood matching

 - Global access to advanced technology remains a challenge